- Case Interview

 A curriculum vitae is a comprehensive list including your detailed educational and academic backgrounds as well as teaching and research experience, publications, presentations, awards, honors, affiliations and other details.

-2. When to use a Consulting Resume and when to use a CV
+2. When to use a Consulting Resume vs CV

 Two factors may affect the decision.